Better Breast Cancer Screening

 Stempel recommends that women continue annual mammography throughout their lives, as long as screening is not burdensome due to other health issues.
 Limiting screenings to every other year puts older women at risk for more advanced, and harder-to-treat, breast cancers.

-“There is no upper age limit at which mammographic screening is no longer beneficial,” says Stempel.
+“There is no upper age limit at which mammographic screening is no longer beneficial,” Stempel says.
 “If you are in relatively good health with five years of life expectancy, you should continue getting your annual screening mammogram.
 We see active and healthy 90-year-old women for screening mammography.”

 Related Stories